-The electronic air cleaner terminal EAC-1 is energized with 115 vac when the blower motor BLWM is operating.
-When the thermostat is satisfied, the R-to-G-and-Y circuits are opened.
-The outdoor unit will stop, and the furnace blower motor BLWM will continue operating on the COOL speed for an additional 90 sec.
+The electronic air cleaner terminal EAC-1 is energized with 115 vac whenever the blower motor BLWM is operating.
+When the thermostat is satisfied, the R-to-G-and-Y circuit are opened.
+The outdoor unit stops, and the furnace blower BLWM and electronic air cleaner terminal EAC-1 will remain energized for an additional 90 sec.
+Jumper Y1 to DHUM to reduce the cooling off-delay to 5 sec.
+See Fig. 35.